The Shape of Emptiness

 The Fiklow ships appear a few minutes later, as the last ark reaches the jump site.

-But the last planet, and the fleet are wiped out.
+All of the arks make it through the jump, but the last planet, and the fleet are wiped out.

 “Security, I need to get a reliable ark status,” says the captain, after the jump is complete.

-“And the artifact burnt out the circuitry for most of the freeze units, and dozens of other critical systems.
+“The artifact burnt out the circuitry for most of the freeze units, and dozens of other critical systems.

 “The same circuitry and ship areas were damaged on all five arks, even though only this ark has the artifact.”